maria-silvia/chat-on-rails/README.md

 ```

 - ROOM: Full scaffold, creates
-	- migration (that is a schema for the db table..?)
+	- migration (that is instructions for the db table schema..?)
 	- model
 	- controller file
 	- views files (all the basic UI)